Kingston Canadians: Retired numbers

 NONE.
 Five numbers have been "honoured" from the Kingston Canadians, although not retired and still in circulation. (#5 Mike O'Connell, #7 Tony McKegney, #10 Brad Rhiness, #14 Ken Linseman and #29 Chris Clifford).

-NHL alumni
+Notable alumni

-In 2004 Paul Coffey became the only Kingston Canadian inducted into the Hockey Hall of Fame to date.
-In 1977-1978 Paul was a late season addition from the North York Rangers.
-He played 8 regular reason games with the Canadians, and 5 playoffs games the same season.
+In 2004, Paul Coffey became the only Kingston Canadian inducted into the Hockey Hall of Fame to date.
+In 1977-78 Paul was a late season addition from the North York Rangers.
+He played eight regular reason games with the Canadians, and five playoffs games the same season.